 This vaccine contains live viruses that have been weakened.
 It works by causing the body to produce its own protection (antibodies) against the viruses that cause measles, mumps, and rubella.

-This vaccine is given by injection under the skin by a health care professional.
+This vaccine is usually given by injection under the skin by a health care professional.
+In Canada, certain brands can also be given by injection into a muscle.
 Adults usually get 1 dose of the vaccine and children usually get 2 doses of the vaccine.
-Ask your doctor about the vaccination schedule.
+Ask your health care professional about the vaccination schedule.

 Additional M-M-R II Information